How to Glue EVA Foam: Best Glue, Contact Cement & Super Glue Guide

 The Best Adhesives for Gluing EVA Foam

-Contact Cement (Maximum Strength)
+1. Contact Cement (Maximum Strength & Flexibility)

 Contact cement stands as the absolute top choice for securely welding EVA foam.
-You must apply a thin coat to both foam pieces and allow the solvent liquid to flash off entirely.
+You must apply a thin coat to both foam pieces and allow the solvent liquid to flash off (dry) entirely.
 Once the surfaces become slightly tacky, pressing them together creates an instant, immensely powerful, and completely flexible physical bond.
 Use contact cement strictly for long load-bearing seams and multi-layer laminations.

-High-Temperature Hot Glue (Fast Assembly)
+2. High-Temperature Hot Glue (Fast Assembly)

-Professional Spray Adhesive (Flat Mounting)
+4. Professional Spray Adhesive (Flat Mounting & Laminating)

 Industrial spray adhesive coats massive, flat surface areas evenly without pooling.
 This allows you to quickly bond massive EVA foam sheets to heavy rigid plastic backing boards or thick synthetic fabrics.
 Always work in highly ventilated areas to avoid dangerous solvent vapor inhalation.